bosluc/DFRobot-MaqueenLite-Python/README.md

 # DFRobot-Maqueenplus-Python

-Python library for maqueenplus robot developed by DFRobot.
+Python library for the Maqueen Plus robot developed by DFRobot.

 This library is a python version of the one proposed by DFRobot used for block coding.